marcojakob/code.makery.ch/README.md

     * `link`: The href of this item.
     * `paging`: If set, the item is used for a paging element at the bottom of the website.
 The value is the text displayed for the paging element.
     * `icon-css`: Adds tag for a font icon, e.g. `<i class="fa fa-fw fa-info"></i>`
-  * `languages`: (optional) If set to true, an [alternate hreflang](https://support.google.com/webmasters/answer/189077?hl=en) is added as link element to the HTML header for every language.
+* `languages`: (optional) If set, a sidebar for languages and an [alternate hreflang](https://support.google.com/webmasters/answer/189077?hl=en) is added as link element to the HTML header for every language.

 #### Filename